FreeCAD/FreeCAD-render/docs/EngineInstall.md

 # Install and set up external rendering engines

+## General indications

-In order to have Render workbench fully functional, you need to install one or more external rendering engines on your system, and to set up this/these external rendering engine(s) in Render workbench.
+In order to have Render workbench fully functional, you need one or more external rendering engines on your system.
+This is a 2-step process:
+- install the rendering engine(s) on your system
+- set up this/these external rendering engine(s) in Render workbench.

-## Install external rendering engines on your system
+### Install external rendering engines on your system

 To use Render Workbench, you must first install one of the supported rendering engines on your system.